aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ##### void ramNode::endTransform()

 Alias to _restoreTransformGL()_ .

-The sample code put at ramNode::operator ofVec3f() didn't use the orientation so here is the another sample to use orientation of ramNode.
+The following sample code works like the previous sample, but now it uses the orientation of the ramNode via beginTransform() and endTransform().

 	void testApp::drawActor(const ramActor &actor)
 	{